 - people with allergies

 - people with lung cancer

-- toddlers in day care or with older siblings, due to the to infections
+- toddlers in day care or with older siblings, due to the

 - past and current smokers

 Some factors are out of your control, so the goal is to treat your symptoms to improve your overall quality of life.

 Tell your doctor when you experience wheezing for the first time.
 They’ll need to know if you’re wheezing and having difficulty breathing, if your skin has a bluish tinge, or if your mental state is altered.
 This information is important for them to have, even if this isn’t your first bout of wheezing.